athenian-apcs/merge-sort-template/README.md

-# Week 4 Day 2: Recursion Applications
+# Week 4 Day 3: Merge Sort

-In class today, we'll look at a couple applications of recursion!
+In class today, we'll look at a final application of recursion: Merge Sort.

 <br />